Eigenvalues of the Kohn Laplacian and deformations of pseudohermitian structures on CR manifolds: Derivatives of the eigenvalue functionals

 is an unbounded self-adjoint operator with compact resolvent (see, eg., \cite{LSW}).
 The spectrum of $\Box_{b,t}|_{\Hperp_t}$ coincides with the spectrum of $\Box_{b,t}$ with zero removed.

 Consider the analytic family of operators

 Define $P_t \colon {\Hperp_t} \to {\Hperp_t}$ by

-Then $P_t$ is a family of (not necessary self-adjoint) operators with compact resolvent.
-Moreover, the spectrum of $P_t$ coincides with the spectrum of $\Box_{b,t}|_{\Hperp_t}$ for every $t$.
-In particular, $P_t$ has discrete spectrum consisting of real eigenvalues of finite multiplicity.
+Then $P_t$ is a family of (not necessary self-adjoint) operators with compact resolvents.
+Moreover, for each $t$, the spectrum of $P_t$ coincides with the spectrum of $\Box_{b,t}|_{\Hperp_t}$.
+In particular, $P_t$ has a discrete spectrum consisting of real eigenvalues of finite multiplicities.

 Observe that $P_t$ is analytic in $t$.
-Indeed, by Proposition~\ref{prop:boxtrans},
+Indeed, by Proposition~\ref{prop:boxtrans}, we have

 and the right-hand side depends analytically in $t$.

 By the continuity of the eigenvalues proved in Theorem~\ref{thm:main}, the global resolvent set must be open.
 Therefore, we can apply Proposition~\ref{thm:genrellich} above to conclude that the eigenvalues of $P_t$ can be parametrized analytically on $t$, i.e., (i) holds.
 The conclusion (ii) also follows at once. \end{proof}